trungdq88/good-question/README.md

-Small tool to filter the "good question" from Stack Overflow
+good-question
 ===

+Small tool to filter the "good questions" from Stack Overflow

 Run it (need Node 6):